 I stopped for only a few minutes to take some photos and watch a hang glider swooping over the summit, yelling down to everyone “yippee!”
 He was obviously having a grand time up there!
 How fun it looked!
 He circled the summit at least a dozen times, entertaining everyone taking a rest.

 I looked across to Dirtybox, the exposed ridge line, and the building storm clouds.
 To go or not to go?
 Getting stuck here in a lightning storm would suck.
 But the storms were holding to the east so I decided to go for it with the caveat that I’d turn around at the first sign lightning was getting closer.

-You head towards Dirtybox by dropping down some rocks and then pushing your way through a lot of scrub brush.
-There are pretty steep drops on either side of the ridge but as long as you navigate carefully it’s not dangerous.
+The ridgeline scramble to Dirtybox drops down some rocks and then pushes through a lot of scrub brush.
+There are pretty steep drops on either side of the ridge but staying right on center isn’t dangerous.
 There’s even a faint booth path in sections.
 I slowly picked my way over boulders, through brush, and popped out onto the top of some rocks halfway over.
 I could see people on Mailbox pointing my way, probably wondering “How the hell is that person over there?!”
 Dirtybox doesn’t get much traffic.

-Once across the saddle it’s just a matter of pushing your way up the ridge through a ton of scrub.
+Once across the saddle it’s just a matter of continuing a scrubshwack across the ridge.
 Pants and a long sleeved shirt might have saved me some battle scars.
 Just as I was making my final push to the summit I heard a loud crack of thunder and realized storms were definitely moving in fast and I had little time to get off this ridge.